xehp/drekkar_webasm/README.md

 To see what is tested check the test_code/reg_test.c file.
 To see what is not tested check the source code for comments about "not tested".

+This runtum is an interpreter and not a compiler.
+So it is not so fast.
+We are working on some optimizations that seem to be able to run 5-10 times faster than the current version.

 Copyright (C) 2023<br>
 Henrik Bjorkman http://www.eit.se/hb<br>